Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow.md

 # Run the Flow

 You can run a flow and test it to see how it works.
-Once you click the Run, a debug log opens and a context object is generated.
+Once you run the flow, a debug log opens and a context object is generated.
 Every node in the flow has a context temporary storage where you can view the context object at each node level.

-The output shows the start, end, and elapsed time taken to run the flow, and if any unresolved issues are displayed.
+The output shows the start, end, and elapsed time taken to run the flow, and if there are any unresolved issues.

 **Steps to run the flow**: